AmpliconSuite/AmpliconClassifier/README.md

 - `Complex non-cyclic`: (CNC) The amplicon contains a focal amplification with significant rearrangements (e.g. derived by chromothripsis), but does not contain genome cycles characteristic of ecDNA.
 However, this may class still contain a BFB (check `BFB+` column).
 - `Linear`: A focal amplification with few to no significant rearrangments evident - frequently the exact mechanism is unclear.
 Label also includes low CN focal amplifications caused by tandem duplications.
 - `No-FSCNA`: The AA amplicon is valid, but AC did not detect a focal significant copy-number amplification.
 - `Invalid`: The AA amplicon failed AC validity checks, such as when cycles are removed by low-complexity filtering.
+LC filtering removes paths/cycles only when their LC-overlapping bp fraction or LC-overlapping discordant-breakend fraction exceeds configured thresholds.
 AC also marks high foldback-orientation artifact cases as `Invalid` and logs QC guidance for re-running AmpliconSuite-pipeline with stricter foldback pair support.
 - `Virus`: If the GRCh38_viral reference was used, then this amplicon corresponds to an oncoviral genome.

 #### ****`[prefix]_gene_list.tsv`****